 Small cracks can lead to big problems.
 This step by step video demonstrates the four steps we take to ensure your foundation wall will never leak.
 Our flexible polyurethane sealant stays bonded through freeze/thaw and wet/dry cycles and will never dry out or crack.

 Small cracks in foundation walls are common in homes throughout the Michigan area.
 Usually a side effect of the natural curing process of concrete, these cracks usually do not threaten the foundation.

 At Foundation Systems of Michigan, we recommend our Panel Crack Repair System to repair your leaking wall cracks.
-It's a lifetime warrantied repair and a permanent solutIon.
+It's a lifetime warrantied repair and a permanent solution.
 To repair a flooding or leaky wall crack, we follow these four steps:

-If you're waterproofing your basement with WaterGuard® or other interior drainage system, the system can be integrated with it to direct any potential leaks to your sump pump.
+If you're waterproofing your basement with WaterGuard® or another interior drainage system, the system can be integrated with it to direct any potential leaks to your sump pump.
 Otherwise, a small dry well about 5-10 gallons in size is created at the base of the crack.